ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 image_size = input_image_size
 ```

 Next to that, also the adaptive regularization would need to be removed.
-Regularization was found to also be performed in the file *main.py* from line 126 to 142.
-Again, some lines in the code were found to be most relevant for the regularization, namely line 129 to 131 defining the weight_decay as follows [[2]](#2).
+Regularization was found to also be performed in the file *main.py* from lines 126 to 142.
+Again, some lines in the code were found to be most relevant for the regularization, namely lines 129 to 131 defining the weight_decay as follows [[2]](#2).

 ```tsql
 weight_decay_inc = config.train.weight_decay_inc * (